7.62mm or 'Fullbore' Target Rifle Shooting

 A little bit of fullbore history

-Although shooting at this time was a very lucrative sport to get into made largely to the annual gift of £250 from Queen Victoria for the Queen's Prize, it is now a sport that is merely carried out for fun, passion and if you are fortunate enough to get to shoot in the Commonwealth Games, honour.
-However, shooters are pround when they shoot in the Imperial Meeting (main event of the year in the UK) in the knowledge that the NRA boast one of the most elaberate and beautiful collection of trophies in the world. |
+Although shooting at this time was a very lucrative sport to get into thnaks largely to the annual gift of £250 from Queen Victoria for the Queen's Prize, it is now a sport that is merely carried out for fun, passion and, if you are fortunate enough to get to shoot in the Commonwealth Games, honour.
+However, shooters are proud when they shoot in the Imperial Meeting (main event of the year in the UK) in the knowledge that the NRA boast one of the most elaborate and beautiful collections of trophies in the world.

 How we do it?

-The targets appear down the telescope eye piece as pictured on the banner for 'calendar', and as you might notice, there are larger orange squares situated on the base of the target.
+The targets appear down the telescope eye piece as pictured on the banner for 'calendar', and as you might notice, there are large orange squares situated on the base of the target.
 This depicts the score.
 As can bee seen in the diagram below, the further right the marker board the higher the score.

 What makes an excellent shooter